cloudogu/annotation-processors/README.md

 # annotation-processors

+The german source of the article can be found in the [article directory](https://github.com/cloudogu/annotation-processors/tree/master/article).

+## Examples

 Examples on how to use Java Annotation Processors.
 The examples are located in separate folders:

 * simple usage with plain **javac** ([part-1](https://github.com/cloudogu/annotation-processors/tree/master/part-1))